Yogesh-K-Matkar/react_concept_react_app/README.md

     2 Types Of Hooks:-

     31.1.
 State Management:-
-    31.1.1 useState:- The useState hook, when the state variable value gets updated, it renders the components where it is defined.
+    31.1.1 useState(DOM element manipulation with re-rendering):- The useState hook, when the state variable value gets updated, it renders the components where it is defined.

         Syntax:-